Jonathan Dwyer

-High school career
+Early life

 Dwyer was highly recruited coming out of Kell High School in Marietta, Georgia.
 He was a four-star prospect and many of the top NCAA Division I football programs expressed interest.
 Dwyer was awarded Georgia's Player of the Year (football).
 He initially made a soft verbal commitment to the Florida Gators but then decided that he preferred to stay closer to his family and committed to Georgia Tech.

 In track, he finished second in the state in the Class AAAAA 100-meter dash as a junior, with a time of 10.81 seconds, the second best time in the state of Georgia, and recorded a 4.48 in the 40 yard dash.
 He ran a career-best time of 10.70 seconds in the 100 meters at the 2006 GATFXC Coaches Invitational, placing first.
 He also placed third in the 200 meters at the USATF Region III Championships, with a personal-best time of 21.87 seconds.